-Be proactive about keeping your stress levels in check.
-Try these 10 de-stressing activities to find out which strategies work best for you.
+Be proactive about keeping your stress levels in check with these 10 de-stressing activities.

 1. Identify your stress triggers.

-Stress can be caused by many different factors — long hours, frustrations around technology and virtual learning, too much news exposure, etc. Make a list of all the stressors in your life, noting those you have control over and those you do not.
+Make a list of all the stressors in your life, noting those you have control over and those you do not.
+Are your biggest stressors long hours, watching too much news media, or frustrations around school policies?
 Begin tackling the list by choosing one or two items you have some control over that cause you the most stress.
 Make a plan to manage the stressor(s), write down a goal, and create accountable measures to help you follow through.

 Try the equal breaths exercise.
-Breath in for a count of four, and out for a count of four.
-Continue for a few rounds, then try adding an extra count (in for a count of five, out for a count of five).
+Breathe in for a count of four, hold it for a count of four, and breathe out for a count of four.
+Continue this for a few rounds, and then try adding an extra count (in for a count of five, hold for a count of five, and out for a count of five).
 You can continue this exercise until you feel your stress levels decreasing and your heart rate slowing.

 3. Get enough sleep.

-We can’t stress this one enough.
-Getting enough sleep is critical to your health and to reducing stress.
-Try setting an alarm for when it is time for bed and do your best to get seven to eight hours of sleep each night.
+Do your best to get seven to eight hours of sleep each night.
+Set an alarm for bedtime and stick to it.
 Most smartphones have a feature that reduces blue light in the evenings — try putting your phone on this setting after 10 p.m. to help your eyes relax.
 Maximize the sleep you do get by “unplugging” (i.e. turning off the computer, phone, TV, etc.) at least an hour before bed.

+Why it works: A little exercise can go a long way toward stress management.
 According to the Harvard Medical School, regular aerobic exercise (like walking) can boost memory and critical thinking, improve sleep, and reduce anxiety.
-Find creative ways to exercise while practicing safe social distancing.
-If you can, go for a 20-minute walk and enjoy some fresh air, or take advantage of a free or discounted online workout class.
 Regular exercise will help you feel more energized and much less stressed.